The Dark Side

 My new book is out.
 This is the description.

 Gellibrand Obsidian stood to inherit billions, but to avoid his mother's crazy political schemes and a cheating fiancee he enlists as a private in sector infantry on the Imperial rim.
-But his transport is shot down over jungle and has to lead his platoon on a fightback against a deadly group of mercenaries known as The Destroyers.
-Then there is the dark secret behind the beautiful sex workers Athena and the question of who murdered Arvind Olsen, director of his family's company - a murder of which he is accused.
+Then his transport is shot down over jungle, forcing him to lead his platoon on a fightback against a deadly group of mercenaries known as The Destroyers.
+Then there is the dark secret behind the beautiful sex workers Athena and the question of who murdered Arvind Olsen, director of his family's company.

 My other books are listed in the My Books tab above.